little-apps/little-software-stats/README.md

  * Updated minimum PHP version in inc/version.php to v5.3.7
  * A few other minor bug changes

+* 0.2.2
+ * Fixed data types created in install
+ * Changed pages/settings.php to use builtin password hash functions
+ * GeoIP database paths are specified by the user during installs
+ * Various other fixes and updates

 ### To Do ###
  * Remove unneeded JavaScript files
  * Translations for various languages